 It is always exciting being in any field of education but to be the Tumuaki of Te Kura Takawaenga ō Ōtātara is indeed a privilege.
 I have extensive leadership experience, this being my fourth principalship over the last twenty three years, much of which has been involved with the wonderful year 7–9 tamariki.
-I love the challenge that this year group brings with its mixture of youth, self-awareness and energy all captured within a two year period.
+I love the challenge that Year 7 & 8s bring, with its mixture of youth, self-awareness and energy all captured within a two year period.

 My mantra of “Good to Great, Great to Excellent” means that I’m ever striving to provide our tamariki with the best possible education, academic and social opportunities, whist empowering all of those who work with and alongside our ākonga / learners to be at their very best too.
 I love agentic learning!

 Though I may be small in stature, you will see me, or hear me, around our kura constantly.

 I've spent most of my teaching career, teaching at intermediate level so YES I definitely have a passion for this age group.
 The challenges and rewards they bring add up to an amazing journey over the 2 years the students are with us.
 My passions in education lie in the fields of maths, inquiry and digital technologies - providing students with the attributes to thrive in the changing world they are growing up in.
 It is great being part of a dynamic school that sees teaching and learning as a collaborative partnership between the learner, the teacher, the family and the wider community.